Skip To Main Content

 WELCOME TO WEALTHY ELEMENTARY

-Group of elementary boys in purple shirts outside
+Group of elementary boys with arms around each other in a gym

 WELCOME TO WEALTHY ELEMENTARY